 At the beginning of the year, each Bochur meets with the Hanhola to determine their “baseline” level of abilities in various areas.
 This is used throughout the year by the Talmid, together with his Mashpia, to assess his progress and accordingly modify his goals and efforts.
 Every Bochur is expected and encouraged to grow beyond his current level, at every stage of the year, each according to his abilities.

-The סדר היום begins with Chassidus at 7:45am, followed by Shacharis, Seder Iyun from 10:45 until 1:45, Halacha after lunch, and then Limudei Chol for approximately two hours in the afternoon.
-After Dinner is Girsa and extra curricular programming, followed by Seder Sichos in the evening before Maariv.
+The סדר היום begins with Chassidus at 7:45am, followed by Shacharis, Seder Iyun (including Gemara, Mishna, and Chumash/Na”ch) from 10:35 until 1:35, Inyonei DeYoma after lunch, and then Girsa and Halacha or Limudei Chol (depending on famliy’s choice of Kodesh only or Chol track) for approximately two and a half hours in the afternoon.
+After Dinner is extra curricular programming, followed by Chassidus Erev, Maariv and Seder Sichos in the evening.
 Between Sedarim, Bochurim have time for Chitas/Rambam, extra learning of Inyonei Geulah Umoshiach, and other Inyonim done independently, or organized by Bochurim, Shluchim, or Hanhola.

 For גמרא לעיון the curriculum follows the general cycle of Chabad Yeshivos established by the Rebbe.
-For 5777 מסכת כתובות will be learned.
+For 5779 מסכת פסחים will be learned.

 Classes are divided by academic level, not by grade level.